 During the hiring process, many employers use phone interviews in order to screen a large applicant pool and determine who should be brought in for a face-to-face meeting.
 Phone interviews are also often used when interviewing candidates based in other cities, saving on the costs of having the applicant drive or fly into town to interview.

 Phone interviews are becoming a common first step in the job interview process, so it is important that you do everything that you can to be prepared for one.
 In fact, when it comes to phone interviews, you may not receive any warning — a head hunter or hiring manager may simply call you in response to your resume to chat for a few minutes about your qualifications.

 Therefore, your best bet is to always be prepared.
 The following phone interview tips should help you ace your next interview.

-TIP 1: Preparing for a Phone Interview
+Preparing for a Phone Interview